-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the Side cover. - 3.
-To remove the front bezel: - a) Pry the retention tabs to release the front bezel from the system [1]. - b) Rotate the front bezel away from the computer [2] and pull to release the hooks on the front bezel from the front-panel slots [3].
+- 1. Follow the procedure in Before working inside your computer.

+- 2. Remove the Side cover.

+- 3. To remove the front bezel:

+- a) Pry the retention tabs to release the front bezel from the system.

+- b) Remove the front bezel from the system.